tinazhouhui/tinazhouhui.github.io/README.md

 - deploy: GitHub Pages

 ## Snow effect
 The biggest challenge of this effect was to create the feeling of randomness of falling snow.
-I have achieved that by selecting an nth element of div and changing these four parameters:
+I have achieved that by selecting an nth element of div and changing these  parameters:
 - animation keyframes - fall-left or fall-right
 - animation function - ease-in or ease-out
 - animation duration - 13-16 seconds